Sidaculas/ModernUI/readme.md

-Tailwind only boorkamark extension site. fully responsive.
+Tailwind only boorkamark extension site.
+Mobile and tablet responsive.